sophiebits/blog/_posts/2018-10-19-conference-talk-dry-runs.md

 ---
 layout: post
-title: "Why we do conference talk dry runs"
+title: "Why we host conference talk dry runs"
 ---

 I've been a part of organizing React Conf for the last few years.
 One thing we do differently from most conferences is that we do **dry runs with each speaker** in the couple weeks leading up to the conference.